 Nearly 50 out of 100 (50%) people have radiotherapy at some point during their cancer treatment.

 Most types of radiotherapy use photons.
 But you might have electrons or more rarely protons.
 Your doctor will decide which type you need.

 How radiotherapy works

-Radiotherapy destroys the cancer cells in the treated area by damaging the DNA within these cells.
+Radiotherapy destroys the cancer cells in the treated area by damaging the DNA of these cells.

 Aim of radiotherapy treatment

-The treatment aims to give a high dose to the cancer but as low a dose as possible to the surrounding healthy cells.
-The healthy cells can then recover.
+It aims to give a high dose to the cancer but as low a dose as possible to the surrounding healthy cells.

-This aims to give the highest chance of curing or shrinking the cancer while reducing the risk of side effects.
+This gives the highest chance of curing or shrinking the cancer while reducing the risk of side effects.

 Worries about treatment